kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 After booting you'll be greeted with a GRUB boot menu with multiple options.
 The option you choose will depend on how you plan to install Kairos:

-- The first entry will boot into installation with a QR code, which we'll cover in the next step.
+- The first entry will boot into installation with a QR code or [WebUI](/docs/installation/webui), which we'll cover in the next step.
 - The second entry will boot into [Manual installation mode](/docs/installation/manual), where you can install Kairos manually using the console.
 - The third boot option boots into [Interactive installation mode](/docs/installation/interactive), where you can use the terminal host to drive the installation and skip the Configuration and Provisioning step.